Published on 30/09/2016 in Innovate

 In the past twenty years, technology has developed at record speed.
-Internet has become omnipresent, social media have claimed their place and big data has become big business.
+The internet has become omnipresent, social media have claimed their place and big data has become big business.
 And the legislation?
-It lagged further and further behind.
+Well, it has lagged further and further behind.

 In April this year, the European Parliament approved the General Data Protection Regulation (GDPR).
-Every company now has just under two years to take the necessary measures before this legislation comes into force on 25 May 2018.
-The fact that this is a real 'regulation' means that the law will take effect immediately in every European member state.
-Moreover, the law does not just affect European companies.
-It also applies to all companies or organizations that deal with personal data from European citizens.
+Every company is now given a bit less than two years to take the necessary measures before this legislation comes into force on 25 May 2018.
+The fact that this is a real ‘regulation’ means that the law will take effect immediately in every European member state.
+Moreover, the law applies not only to European companies, but to all companies or organizations that deal with customer data from European citizens.
 Infringements of the law are punishable by fines that may amount to four per cent of the global annual turnover or EUR 20 million.